How to set the default browser on Mac

 So, if you just need to access specific sites in Chrome or Firefox, you don’t need to change your default browser.
-Even if Safari is you default browser, you can open any link in another browser, by holding down the Control key when you click on it and selecting Copy Link, then paste it in the address bar of any browser you like.
+Even if Safari is your default browser, you can open any link in another browser, by holding down the Control key when you click on it and selecting Copy Link, then paste it in the address bar of any browser you like.

 Apple changed the way you set the default browser in OS X Yosemite and it has remained the same since then.
 Previously, as you’ll see below, you had to open Safari to, say, make Google Chrome the default browser.
 As Apple realized, eventually, that’s plain daft.
 Here’s how to do it now.

 - Click on the Apple menu and select System Preferences.

 - Choose the General tab.

-- Just over half way down, there’s a menu next to “Default web browser.”
+- Just over halfway down, there’s a menu next to the “Default web browser.”
 Click on it and choose the browser you want to set as the default.

-How to change the default web browser in OS X Mavericks or earlier
+How to change the default web browser from the browser's settings